Build your SERP Similarity Tool with Python

 We’ll use it to preprocess(tokenizing) words from string-based corpora in the event of N-gram analysis.

-Next up, we need to bring a few related packages into the environment.
+Next, we must bring a few related packages into the environment.

 You can refer to the prompts after the bash (#) in the following lines of code